zkutalik/ssimp_software/docu/manual_ssimp.md

 [//]: ==================================

 This command line software enables summary statistics imputation (SSimp) for GWAS summary statistics.
+Details to the method can be found in us (2017). (+ Pasaniuc et al. (2014), or more recently in a review on the use of summary statistics by Pasaniuc & Price (2016)).

 ## Minimal example
 [//]: -------------------------------
 The minimal requirements are: (1) GWAS summary statistics file with at least a SNP id, Z, reference alleles and risk alleles, and (2) the path to the reference panel.